-Concentrations obtained using EPANET's time-driven algorithm tend to converge to those obtained using the event-driven algorithm as the water-quality time step used in the time-driven algorithm decreases.
+Concentrations obtained using EPANET's time-driven algorithm tend to converge toward those obtained using the event-driven algorithm as the water-quality time step used in the time-driven algorithm decreases.
 For short water-quality time steps (e.g., 1 s) with the time-driven approach, the results for the two methods can be very similar and differences can be difficult to see in the plots used in this paper.
-Therefore, to better examine this convergence, least-squares fits were determined relating (1) the
+Therefore, to better examine this convergence, least-squares fits were determined relating (1) the concentrations obtained using the time-driven approach with a water-quality time step of 1 s (TD1) and the concentrations obtained using the same approach with a 60 s time step (TD60), (2) TD1 and the concentrations obtained using the time-driven approach with a 300 s time step (TD300), and (3) TD1 and the concentrations obtained using the event-driven approach with a 3600 s time step (ED3600).
+These least-squares lines have the form $\hat{y} = ax + b$, where a and b are the slope and intercept of the fitted least-squares line, x is the value of TD1, and \hat{y} is the fitted value of TD60, TD300, or ED3600, depending on which is being used.
+The results of fitting least-squares lines are shown in Table 3 for the four cases examined in Figs. 5 to 8.